Roxanne Reid - Africa Addict

 CapeNature’s cottages at Algeria, Cederberg

-One of six newish cottages at Algeria that opened in November 2015
+One of six modern cottages at Algeria

 CapeNature’s cottages at Algeria, Cederberg